gardener/dependency-watchdog/docs/concepts/probestatus.md

 ## Overview

-In this document we describe the transitions of status of a probe and what actions are taken when a probe succeeds or fails.
+This document describes the transitions of status of a probe and actions taken when a probe succeeds or fails.

 ## Probe status
 For each probe a success and a failure threshold is defined.
-An Operator can choose to define custom values by setting them as part of the `ConfigMap` which is used by `DWD`.
+An Operator can choose to define custom values by setting them as part of the [`ConfigMap`](/example/04-dwd-prober-configmap.yaml) which is used by `DWD`.
 The configuration will be mapped to the following `struct`.

 ```go
 type Config struct {